quartiq/miniconf/miniconf/README.md

 ## Example

 See below for an example showing some of the features of the `Tree*` traits.
-See also the documentation and doctests of the [`TreeKey`] trait for a detailed description.
+See also the documentation and doctests of the [`TreeSchema`] trait for a detailed description.

 Note that the example below focuses on JSON and slash-separated paths while in fact any `serde` backend (or `dyn Any` trait objects) and many different `Keys`/`Transcode`